m-ezekiel/twitterProfileAnalysis/README.md

 # Twitter Profile Analysis Documentation

-Description: A social listening prototype for analyzing the network engagement and hashtag frequencies of a user's most recent social media updates.
+A social listening prototype for analyzing the network engagement and hashtag frequencies of a user's most recent social media updates on Twitter.

 ## Setup